-This page serves as the hub for multiple medical references for caregivers.
-Various medical information will be updated and added over time so check back often.
+This page serves as the hub for multiple medical references and resources for caregivers.
+Various information will be updated and added over time so check back often.

 Common medical abbreviations and acronyms - This page reveals the meaning of hundreds of abbreviations and acronyms.
 If you are like me and can't keep up with all of them, this list will certainly help.
 Make sure you add any that you don't see in the comments at the bottom of the page.
 I will continue to update the list over time.

-Normal lab values - This page lists many of the lab values that are commonly tested during checkups and hospital stays.
+List of normal lab values and tube colors - This page lists many of the lab values that are commonly tested during checkups and hospital stays.
 Note that the ranges shown are the ones used just for one facility.
 They are often slightly different depending on the facility and location so yours may not match up perfectly with this list.

-Help with medical conversions - This page was made to assist with converting measurements used in the metric system, otherwise known as the International System of Units (SI), and the system used in the United States (US) often referred to as the imperial system.
+Struggling with medical conversions? - This page was made to assist with converting measurements used in the metric system, otherwise known as the International System of Units (SI), and the system used in the United States (US) often referred to as the imperial system.
 There are even formulas that convert Fahrenheit (F) to Celsius (C) and vise versa.

-Waste management in healthcare - This page serves as the hub that leads to other pages that describe what type of waste goes where in the medical field.
+Waste management in healthcare: What goes where - This page serves as the hub that leads to other pages that describe what type of waste goes where in the medical field.
 If you are unsure where something belongs when it is thrown away, you'll likely find the answer here.
 It covers standard, medical, and sharps waste, as well as recyclable materials.